About Rochelle Logan-Rodgers

 I have worked over a decade in hospitals and health care settings such as care homes, paediatric wards and specialised eye clinics.
 Currently, I work on Harley Street with an orthomolecular doctor (a physician who seeks to achieve an optimal biochemical balance by using nutrients); Dr Damien Downing.

-Today I am a fully qualified Nutritional Therapist (NT) who is registered with two professional bodies; the British Association for Applied Nutrition & Nutritional Therapy (BANT) and the Complementary and Natural Healthcare Council (CNHC).
+Today I am a fully qualified Nutritional Therapist (NT) who is registered with two professional bodies; the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary and Natural Healthcare Council (CNHC).

 In my 2006 application to university, I wrote: “I am keen to meet challenges, utilise my stamina and quickly absorb new concepts.
 I will thrive on the gift of using scientific knowledge to ensure that people will have the opportunity to a healthy state of wellbeing.”